 Understanding Erectile Dysfunction

-Erectile dysfunction (ED) is a problem getting an erection firm enough or keeping it long enough for intercourse.
-The problem can happen to any man at any age.
-But health problems that can lead to ED become more common as a man ages.
-Up to half of men over age 40 experience ED at some point.
+Erectile dysfunction (ED) is a problem getting an erection firm enough or keeping it long enough to have sex.
+The problem can happen to anyone with a penis at any age.
+But health problems that can lead to ED become more common with age.
+Up to half of people with a penis who are over age 40 have ED at some point.

 Causes of ED

 ED can have many causes.
 Most are physical.
 Some are emotional issues.
 Often, a combination of causes is involved.
 Causes of ED may include: